Best Record Players 2026: Expert Picks from $150 to $1,000

 Ignoring speakers.
 Your turntable pulls information from grooves.
 Your speakers turn it into sound.
 A $350 turntable through $50 speakers will sound worse than a $149 turntable through $150 speakers.
 Balance your budget — roughly equal spend on turntable and speakers works well.

-Buying for future needs that may never arrive.
-"I'll get the expensive one so I don't outgrow it."
+Buying for future needs that may never arrive. "we'll get the expensive one so I don't outgrow it."
 Maybe.
 Or you'll discover vinyl isn't your thing and wish you'd spent $149 instead of $599.
 Start modest, develop your ears, then upgrade with intention.

 Skipping the phono preamp question.
 If your turntable doesn't have a built-in preamp and your amp doesn't have a phono input, you'll get barely any sound.
 Check before buying.
 Our phono preamp guide covers everything.